scalipsum/comms4docs_docs/source/includes/_users.md

 Query to get information about all the users stored in the database.

+The results are sent as an array of objects.

 ## Get last week users

 > GET /users/lastweek